xl26/GraphQL-React-Event-Booking-App/README.md

 ## Caveats and Setup

 - **Firebase and MongoDB Credentials**: Users intending to fork this repository need Firebase and MongoDB credentials.
+- For setting up firebase use the link ( https://firebase.google.com/docs/web/setup )
-  - Add these credentials to the root directory and the frontend folder.
+- Add these credentials to the root directory and the frontend folder as firebase.js(frontend folder) and nodemon.js(main root directory).

 ## Note on Authentication